kondvit/Spice-Road/README.md

 ### Aditional rules:
 The player has a permanent unlimited storage space, the caravan.
 The player can only hold 4 spices at a time.

+### Files:
+  - PlayerController.cs contains all the planner code
+  - Action.cs a class for instantiating an action for the agent